apache/apisix-website/website/docs/general/community.md

 Apache APISIX is a project maintained by community members under the Apache Software Foundation.
-It is an open source project that abides by the [Apache Software Foundation's code of conduct](https://www.apache.org/foundation/policies/conduct.html).
+It is an open-source project that abides by the [Apache Software Foundation's code of conduct](https://www.apache.org/foundation/policies/conduct.html).
 Apache APISIX is a dynamic, real-time, high-performance Cloud-Native API Gateway.
 It handles traditional north-south traffic, as well as east-west traffic between services.

 ## How to Get Involved

-Apache APISIX is an open source infrastructure software project that provides API processing and analytics with products and solutions for microservices and real-time traffic processing; such as API gateway, k8s ingress controller, and Service Mesh.
+Apache APISIX is an open-source infrastructure software project that provides API processing and analytics with products and solutions for microservices and real-time traffic processing; such as API gateway, k8s ingress controller, and Service Mesh.

-Want to get involved with a project, join our slack community, collaborate & interact with other community members who will make sure you are not left out.
-We are open to any form of contribution; like code contributions, design, community management, advocacy, or you can just to listen in.
+Want to get involved with a project, join our Slack community, collaborate & interact with other community members who will make sure you are not left out.
+We are open to any form of contribution; like code contributions, design, community management, advocacy, or you can just listen in.

 ### Joining the Mailing List